1860 Pittsburgh Directory Alfred

 model his administration as he declared, after that of the Bishop of Erie; but

-he had neither the learning, the prudence, the breadth of view nor the calm judgment
+he had neither the learning, the prudence, the breadth of view nor the calm

-are existing at the present day and are not known to be doing any harm,
+them are existing at the present day and are not known to be doing any harm,

 although they do not differ from what they then were.
 Under the administration